Skip to main content

 State Paid Family and Medical Leave Laws

-To date, Colorado and eight other states have enacted paid family and medical leave laws.
-The other states include California, Connecticut, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Washington.
-In addition, Hawaii has a paid medical leave law.
+To date, Colorado and ten other states have enacted paid family and medical leave laws.
+The other states include California, Connecticut, Delaware, Massachusetts, New Hampshire, New Jersey, New York, Oregon, Rhode Island, and Washington.
+However, the New Hampshire is voluntary for employers and relies on tax incentives for businesses to contribute.
+In addition, Hawaii has a paid medical leave law that does not extend to family leave.
 This memorandum provides a summary of the major components of the paid family and medical leave laws in each of these states.

 Release date: